arbazrana440-beep/CV_Project/README.md

 Wildfires, remote accidents, and natural disasters pose increasing threats to human life, wildlife, and ecosystems.
 Rapid detection of fire and trapped beings in inaccessible regions is crucial for effective rescue operations.

-This project presents an edge-enabled UAV system capable of real-time detection of fire, humans, and animals using deep learning models optimized for the NVIDIA Jetson Nano.
+This project presents an edge enabled UAV system capable of real-time detection of fire, humans, and animals using deep learning models optimized for the NVIDIA Jetson Nano.

-The system performs onboard inference—no internet or cloud required—allowing fast, autonomous situational awareness during emergency missions.
+The system performs onboard inference,no internet or cloud required allowing fast, autonomous situational awareness during emergency missions.

 ⭐ Key Features